Patient Resources

 If you or your family have any questions about advanced care planning for yourself or a loved one, please contact us for a phone or telehealth conversation at info@eldercarewestmichigan.org.

-Advanced Care Planning
+Advanced Care Planning&nbsp

 Planning for the future is an important part of person-centered care, as it helps ensure that an individual’s wishes regarding treatment and care options are fulfilled.